 6.1 The Program Development Team develops the proposed program ensuring that:

 (a) consultations are held with all relevant parties:

-(i) with a legitimate interest in the proposed program, including for example other faculties and service areas of the University, potential employers, professional and registration bodies, and the relevant advisory committee;
+(i) with a legitimate interest in the proposed program, including for example other Schools and service areas of the University, potential employers, professional and registration bodies, and the relevant advisory committee;

 (ii) for whom there may be resource, legal or administrative implications with the proposed program, including for example USC International, Information Technology Services, Information Services, Student Services and Engagement, Asset Management Services, and Marketing and External Engagement; and

-(b) input is sought from other appropriate sources with expertise relevant to development of the program, for example, academic developers within the Centre for Support and Advancement of Learning and Teaching (C-SALT), and Academic Secretariat for alignment with University policies and procedures and external requirements listed in 6.2;
+(b) input is sought from other appropriate sources with expertise relevant to development of the program, for example, the School Board, academic developers within the Centre for Support and Advancement of Learning and Teaching (C-SALT), Governance and Risk Management and Academic Secretariat for alignment with University policies and procedures and external requirements listed in 6.2;

 6.2 The program is designed and developed consistent with –